cmroug14/writing-archimedes/markdown/Transcriptions_Diagrams.md

 ### Scalable Vector Graphics

 The diagram tracings included in Holy Cross's edition are SVG files, an XML-based vector image format.
 The tracings incorporate data on the geometric shapes that make up the diagram, the labels that accompany them, and the sequence of the construction as described by the text.
+Like the XML used for texts, these SVG files also include editorial annotations.

 #### Geometry